mojimoon/DSFANet/README.md

 Replace `run-id-suffix` with a custom string, e.g., `test`, to create run IDs like `unsw-test`, `ton-test`, and `ids2018-test`.
 This can be useful for running quick tests without overwriting the main experiment results.

-## Development Environment
+### Development Environment

 This project is developed and tested on the following environment:

 - OS: Microsoft Windows 11 Enterprise
+- CPU: Intel Core i7-14700K
-- Hardware: NVIDIA RTX 4000 Ada Generation 20GB
+- GPU: NVIDIA RTX 4000 Ada Generation 20GB
 - Python: 3.13.12
 - PyTorch: 2.10.0+cu130

+A minimum of 12GB VRAM is recommended to run the experiments due to the large datasets, especially for CIC-IDS2018 and ToN-IoT datasets.

+## Credits

+[1] M. Luay, S. Layeghy, S. Hosseininoorbin, M. Sarhan, N. Moustafa, and M. Portmann, “Temporal analysis of NetFlow datasets for network intrusion detection Systems,” *arXiv [cs.LG]*, Mar.
+2025, doi: 10.48550/arxiv.2503.04404.